 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Noodles with Peanut Sauce made with whole wheat spaghetti is too high in carbs for a low-carb diet plan, but you could make a version of this with fewer carbs by using a lot more veggies and less spaghetti or by using Fiber Gourmet Light Spaghetti (affiliate link).
+Noodles with Peanut Sauce made with whole wheat spaghetti would be too high in carbs for a low-carb diet.
+You can make a version of this with fewer carbs by using a lot more veggies and less spaghetti or by using Fiber Gourmet Light Spaghetti (affiliate link).
 The whole wheat noodles with plenty of added veggies will be good for phase 2 or 3 of the original South Beach Diet.

 Find More Recipes Like This One: